Italy: In the Path of the Etruscans

 Day 1: Depart the USA.

 Day 2: Arrive into Rome by mid-morning.
 After lunch on our own and some time to rest, visit the National Etruscan Museum.
 Housed in the Renaissance-era Villa Giulia, this museum contains the greatest Etruscan collection in all of Italy including the famous Sarcophagus of the Spouses, an almost life-sized terracotta funerary coffer from the late 6th century BC.
 Conclude the day with a stop by the Mausoleum of Augustus, built in 28BC.
 Inspired by Etruscan tomb design, it shows the influence of the Etruscans over time.
 Our welcome dinner will be at an elegant local restaurant.
-Overnight in the four-star Hotel Valadier, located near Piazza del Popolo in the city center, our home for two nights.
+Overnight in the four-star Ambasciatori Palace Hotel for two nights.
 (D)

 Day 3: Today we explore the Gregorian Etruscan Museum located within the Vatican City Museums.
 The collection is comprised of numerous ceramics, bronzes, gold and silver artifacts dating from the 9th century BC to the 1st century BC, a time when the Etruscan cities converged into the larger structure of the Roman state.
 Many of the items in this museum were found at necropoli that we will visit during the trip, including Cerveteri and Chiusi.
-After lunch at the Vatican Museum café, we will have free time to visit the other museum collections before returning to the hotel.
-The afternoon and dinner are our own to explore Rome, a UNESCO World Heritage Site.
-(B/L)
+After lunch on our own at the Vatican Museum café, we will have free time to visit the other museum collections before returning to the hotel.
+(B/D)

 Day 4:This morning we travel northwest to Cerveteri and the Necropoli della Banditaccia, a UNESCO World Heritage Site and the largest necropolis from the ancient Mediterranean world.
 Dating back to the 9th century BC, this site is commonly referred to as the ‘city of the dead’ because it is organized in a city-like plan – with streets, small squares and neighborhoods – providing archaeologists with the only surviving evidence as to how the Etruscans approached urban planning and residential architecture.
 Nearby Tarquinia is our destination this afternoon for a visit to Necropoli Monterozzi, also a UNESCO World Heritage site.
 Here we find over 6,000 tombs dug into the rock and dating as far back as the 7th century BC.
 As we wander among the tombs, we will note that many are adorned with stunning frescos depicting Etruscan daily life, demonstrating the wealth and power of this all-but-vanished culture.
 After visiting the site and its museum we transfer to Viterbo and overnight for one night at Hotel Termi dei Papi, a small boutique hotel and spa.
 (B/L/D)